 - Digital asset types define which file media types (MIME types) assets of that type can store and groups of attributes of various data types to describe the file.
 For example, you might create a photo digital asset type, including only image/jpeg and image/png file types and attributes for the copyright and a caption.
-Oracle Content and Experience includes several out-of-the-box digital asset types—Image, Video, VideoPlus, and File.
-When you create an asset from a digital asset type, it's called a digital asset.
+Oracle Content Management includes several out-of-the-box digital asset types—Image, Video, Video Plus (digital asset repositories only), and File.
+When you create an asset from a digital asset type, it's called a digital asset or a business document.

 By default the Asset Types page shows all asset types, sorted by name.
 Use the drop-down menus on the right to filter by asset type and to change the sort order.
 You can also use the search box to find an asset type by name.

 Note:If you're using Oracle Content Management Starter Edition, you have limited asset type support: